MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

 -------------------------------------------------------------
 Metatranscriptomics without Metagenomics (Defined community)
 -------------------------------------------------------------
-Metatranscriptomic data arising from defined communities (i.e. community, whose composition is known) can be analysed in a way similar to traditional RNASeq with a few key differences.
+Metatranscriptomic data arising from defined communities (i.e. community, whose composition is known) can be analysed in a way that's similar to traditional RNASeq with a few key differences.
 In this case, we first map the quality-controlled reads to the bacterial genomes, and then count number of reads mapping to each feature.
 The statistical analysis to identify differentially expressed features can be performed using DESeq2 [ref].

 .. mermaid::